How to do a Powerful Candle Gazing Meditation in 6 Steps

 As with any other meditation practice, the space around you is important to set the scene and get you in the zone.

-Make sure you won’t be disturbed and turn off any electronics.
+Then make sure you won’t be disturbed and turn off any electronics or place them on silent.

 2. Put your candle on a surface in front of you